Crisisrose/HostsToAdblock/README.md

 ## English

-Converts hosts-formatted text into DNS blocklists compatible with AdblockPlus syntax, for use with ad blockers such as uBlock Origin.
+Converts hosts-formatted text into DNS blocklists compatible with AdblockPlus syntax, for ad blockers such as uBlock Origin.

 #### Example